 Tips for using your buyer persona template

-Your buyer persona template is finished.
+Your buyers persona template is finished.
 So what happens next?

-Here are some tips to help you utilize your customer personas and integrate them with your day-to-day work.
+Here are some tips to help you use your customer personas and integrate them with your day-to-day work.

 View your personas as real people.
 To see a cultural shift in your company, start viewing personas as real people affected by your decisions.
 They may be semi-fictional representations, but it’s helpful to treat them as though they’re real customers.
 Begin bringing them up in meetings, emails, and on calls as a reference point for customer motivations and pain points.